aimms/how-to/HowToHandleTheDeprecationOfCompoundSets.rst

 -------

 The functionality of compound sets described in the overview "Summary of what you can do with compound sets" can be achieved with a set mapping.
-In this "How to" article, we've described how you can replace the compound sets with a set mapping.
+In this "How to" document, we've described how you can replace the compound sets with a set mapping.
 As a set mapping is in essence no more than a normal one-dimensional root set and a relation, existing parallelized technology can be deployed to efficiently handle the statements involved.